atooke/dev-config/readme.md

      * Enter new text, all will be changed at once
      * , to remove multi cursor
      * press n or b to go back/from

+      another way, v to select first char, l to select chars, * and spam n for next

    * multi-line cursor = SHIFT+C
    * u = undo
    * y copy